 Try to ease your kitty into it by taking slow steps such as putting some of its feces or urine into the box.
 This will help signal to your cat or gently entice it to do its business in the new self cleaning box from now on.

 It can definitely be tricky to pick out a self cleaning litter box, given so many options out there.
 Pick out any one of these to start with if you have completely no idea!
-Either way, a proper box will be a huge improvement for your home life.
+Either way, a proper one will be a huge improvement for your home life.
+A traditional litter box just didn’t cut it for me anymore.

-If you want to know my number #1 self cleaning cat litter box recommendation, you’ll have to check out Litter Robot.
+If you want to know my number 1 top pick self cleaning cat litter box recommendation, check out Litter Robot.
 Seriously, it’s the best tech you can have for boxes these days and it’s a real game changer – worth every bit.
 You can even get $25 off now.